smurfix/owslave/HOWTO.md

 Now copy `sample.cfg`.
 We'll use `project.cfg` subsequently; you should probably use the actual name of your project.

-Edit the `env` section and tell it which programmer you use.
+Edit the `env` section to tell it which programmer you use.

 Then, add your slaves to the `devices` section.